jsquyres/imap-to-gmail-sync/README.md

    - On subsequent runs: resumes from the last sync timestamp
    - Connects to source server and Gmail (imap.gmail.com)
    - Retrieves emails from source INBOX since the start date
+     - Note that the IMAP protocol only allows searching for messages by date (not a specific timestamp on a date).
+     - Hence, when re-starting the script, it is expected that we may find messages on the source IMAP server that have already been transferred to Gmail.
+     - The script therefore tracks message IDs of messages that it transferrs to Gmail, enabling duplicate detection and the prevention of transferring the same message to Gmail more than once.
    - Checks state file to skip already-synced messages
    - Copies missing emails to Gmail
    - Updates state file after each batch (every 10 messages)